Babas10/ADA_JEX2017/Project/README2.md

 1. Are common ingredients (like meats, rice or pasta) essential for a good meal ?
 Or whether exotic ingredients make it special ?

 2. What is the essence of each ingredient and what do they bring in a recipe ?

-3. Are the high calorie recipes are the most popular ?
+3. What are the characteristics of popular recipes ?

 4. What kind of correlation between ingredient will be the best to find the harmony in a recipe ?

 5. What are the process of the best chef in the world to find new recipes ?
 And could we apply this to our project ?

 6. What should we implement in our interface to make it interactive and friendly using ?

+7. The cooking process does have a great importance in the preparation of the meal.
+We will need to find a workaround.

 # Dataset